keramiozsoy/blog/posts/230131/README.md

 - https://wayland.freedesktop.org

-And last, A topic called Display Manager (xdm, lightdm.) is related to X. You can search for some summary information.
+And last, A topic called Display Manager (xdm, lightdm.) is related to X. You can search to get summary information.

 Display manager manages, display management , loads x server and graphical logins.